Piccoli Pool

 Full sun, temperate water

-Ladders for pool entry/ esit
+Ladders for pool entry/exit

 Stairs required to enter pool deck from Bristol Street and Castor Ave